HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     Common command arguments can be pre-configured inside the config.json file available under the `<working-directory>/<VOLUME_DIR>` folder.
 A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json), or Kubernetes (default-config-kube.json) platforms is also available under <working-directory>/samples/sample-configurations for reference.
 If you want to override any of the parameters in the config.json, add them in your command line.

-## Uninstalling DXClient using the javascript package
+## Uninstalling DXClient using the JavaScript package

 -   To uninstall the DXClient tool, perform the following commands: